Pink Flower

 🔗 Try the digital version of Glitch yourself!

 Designing a physical game rather than a digital product was a unique challenge, but the biggest learning applies to both: people hate reading.
+Simplifying the game content at the expense of creating additional supporting materials for the facilitator made it more engaging.

 The impact: AI-assisted research workflows